 Board Members

-Four ex-officio directors consisting of the most senior honorary office-holders/representatives of AHPCC, CHCC, NIHCA and SPLG (Scottish Professional Leadership Group for Spiritual Care);
+• Six representative directors (ex-officio) consisting of the most senior honorary office-holders/representatives of ACPG, AHPCC, CHCC, NIHCA, SPLG (Scottish Professional Leadership Group for Spiritual Care) and WCF (Welsh Chaplaincy Forum);

 The Board may also co-opt up to four non-voting members.

-Profiles for board members can accessed by clicking on individual names.
+Profiles for some board members can be accessed by clicking on individual names.

 Current Board Membership